felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 ## Why Connect?

-WooCommerce can be connected to HubRise for your e-commerce website and other apps you use daily to work as a cohesive whole.
-It could be your EPOS, your loyalty systems you use or your preferred marketing solution.
-This allows you to sync your product catalog, your customer and order information.
+WooCommerce can be connected to HubRise for your website and other apps you use every day to work as a cohesive whole.
+It could be your EPOS or your preferred marketing solution.
+Connecting with HubRise allows you to sync your product catalog, your customer and order information.
 For more information on HubRise, see the [HubRise User Guide](/docs).

 ## Prerequisites